 Husband and wife Tom and Emmy find a video camera left on their doorstep, along with a note telling them they won it after entering a prize draw at the mall.
 So too does university student Beth living on her own.
 Both parties are told to film everything – only to find after activating it, they cannot turn the cameras off.
 A third camera is received by Leonard, a slacker who lives at home with his mother, along with instructions to put on a clown suit and makeup that has also been left for him.
 As Tom and Emmy film everything that happens, they find sinister, unseen figures leaving them taunting videotapes threatening their children, even entering their house.
 Beth is similarly terrorised by figures outside her apartment.
 Meanwhile, Leonard is left a series of notes directing him to film himself doing increasingly more outrageous things.

 I was very impressed a few years ago with the home invasion thriller The Strangers (2008).
 It was a debut feature from Bryan Bertino who demonstrated considerable style.
 One waited some years for Bertino to make a follow-up.
-He announced several projects, including The Strangers 2 and Mockingbird, but both of these have spent a long time in pre-production, although he did produce The Blackcoat’s Daughter/February (2015), He’s Out There (2017), Stephanie (2017), Hurt (2018) and The Strangers: Prey at Night (2018).
+He announced several projects, including The Strangers 2 and Mockingbird, but both of these have spent a long time in pre-production, although he did produce The Blackcoat’s Daughter/February (2015), Stephanie (2017), Hurt (2018) and The Strangers: Prey at Night (2018).
 Mockingbird eventually arrived after receiving co-production financing from Jason Blum’s Blumhouse – see below for Jason Blum’s other credits – and did the rounds of some fantastic film festivals before disappearing into cable release.

 The surprise when one sits down to watch Mockingbird is that Bryan Bertino shoots it in the Found Footage format.
 When Bertino first announced the film back in 2008, we were still a year away from the widespread hit of Paranormal Activity (2007) in 2009, after which the style went meteoric among the horror genre.
 One is not sure if Bertino has predicted much of the Found footage genre or else it is a case of him (or the producers) subsequently deciding that the way to tell the story he had would be to adapt it to the Found Footage format.